jovancast/Sentiment-Analysis-Based-on-Twitter-User-s-Tweet-/README.md

 # Sentiment-Analysis-Based-on-Twitter-User-s-Tweet
 ---

-The aim of this project is to analyze sentiment analysis
+The aim of this project is to analyze sentiment from twitter user's tweets using Natural Language Processing to identify the connotation.

 You can get the dataset I used for this project [here](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)